Escape Back To Childhood In This Luxury Treehouse Hotel

 This natural beauty was designed by Guy Mallinson of Crafty Camping and Keith Brownlie, an architect with Brownlie Ernst and Marks.
 Their design combines over-the-top amenities with the serenity of nature, and even features a few playful elements that will take you right back to childhood.

-Staying in the Woodman's Treehouse is £390 per night, and demand is high.
+Staying in the Woodman's Treehouse runs about $478 per night, and demand is high.
 According to The Huffington Post, its massive popularity since opening in July has caused nightly rates to rise.
 Still, this idyllic combination of relaxing and natural luxury could be well worth the price.

 This natural beauty was designed by Guy Mallinson of Crafty Camping and Keith Brownlie, an architect with Brownlie Ernst and Marks.
 Their design combines over-the-top amenities with the serenity of nature, and even features a few playful elements that will take you right back to childhood.

-Staying in the Woodman's Treehouse is £390 per night, and demand is high.
+Staying in the Woodman's Treehouse runs about $478 per night, and demand is high.
 According to The Huffington Post, its massive popularity since opening in July has caused nightly rates to rise.
 Still, this idyllic combination of relaxing and natural luxury could be well worth the price.